 Employee Engagement Declines with Tenure

 Unfortunately decreased engagement for tenured employees is the norm.
 Our latest employee engagement trends report showed engagement tends to decline with tenure.
-Longer-term employees are, on average, less engaged than your newer employees.
+Longer-term employees are, on average, less engaged than newer employees.

 Why Newer Employees are More Engaged

-A new job can be both exhausting and exhilarating.
-On the one hand, new employees are struggling to understand the performance expectations, working step-by-step up a daunting learning curve, and trying to start off on the right foot.
 On the positive side, new employees report feeling welcomed by new colleagues, excited to meet new challenges, and thrilled to learn new skills.
-From an employee engagement perspective, a new job offers heightened possibilities to feel wanted, needed and appreciated – the very foundation of workplace engagement.
+From an employee engagement perspective, a new job offers heightened possibilities to feel wanted, needed and appreciated — the very foundation of workplace engagement.

 The Honeymoon Period

-But how long does this so-called new job honeymoon last for new employees?
 Far too short according to the over 500,000 employee engagement survey responses we review each and every year.
-In fact, for most companies the level of employee engagement falls significantly after the first year on the job regardless of industry, size or geography.
+In fact, for most companies the level of employee engagement falls significantly after the first year on the job regardless of industry, size, or geography.

 Four Ways to Avoid Decreased Engagement for Tenured Employees